 If you're looking for remote, simplicity and peace in the mountains, Cae'r Hendre is the holiday cottage for you and you can bring one well behaved dog.
+Set in the courtyard of the owners organic homestead.

 If you want to visit The Welsh Valleys this is also a very good location.